 aws cloudformation execute-change-set \ --change-set-name DemoChangeset --stack-name demo

 Working with change sets gives you more control over the potential impact of changes.
 In addition to this it also opens the door to additional control over updates.
-IAM can be used to control access to specific Cloudformation functions (UpdateStack, CreateChangeSet etc).
-You could allow developers to create en view change sets and restrict execution to more experienced administrators.
+IAM can be used to control access to specific CloudFormation functions (UpdateStack, CreateChangeSet etc).
+You could allow developers to create and view change sets and restrict execution to more experienced administrators.

 Vincent Lamers, Linux-consultant @ AT Computing